White House unveils an AI plan ahead of meeting with tech CEOs - KTVZ

 The National Science Foundation will also spend $140 million to promote research and development in AI, the White House added.
 The funds will be used to create research centers that seek to apply AI to issues such as climate change, agriculture and public health, according to the administration.

-The plan comes the same day that Vice President Kamala Harris and other administration officials are expected to meet with the CEOs of Google, Microsoft, ChatGPT-creator OpenAI and Anthropic to emphasize the importance of ethical and responsible AI development.
+The plan came the same day that Vice President Kamala Harris and other administration officials met with the CEOs of Google, Microsoft, ChatGPT-creator OpenAI and Anthropic to emphasize the importance of ethical and responsible AI development.
 And it coincides with a UK government inquiry launched Thursday into the risks and benefits of AI.

-“Tech companies have a fundamental responsibility to make sure their products are safe and secure, and that they protect people’s rights before they’re deployed or made public,” a senior Biden administration official told reporters on a conference call.
+“Tech companies have a fundamental responsibility to make sure their products are safe and secure, and that they protect people’s rights before they’re deployed or made public,” a senior Biden administration official told reporters on a conference call ahead of the meeting.

 Testifying before Congress, members of the Federal Trade Commission have argued AI could “turbocharge” fraud and scams.
 Its chair, Lina Khan, wrote in a New York Times op-ed this week that the US government has ample existing legal authority to regulate AI by leaning on its mandate to protect consumers and competition.